 The right side of the heart pumps "used" blood that returns to the heart through the veins through the right atrium and into the right lower chamber (ventricle).
 The right ventricle then pumps the blood back out of the heart into the lungs where it picks up oxygen.

-Right-sided or right ventricular (RV) heart failure usually occurs as a result of left-sided failure.
+Right-sided or right ventricular (RV) heart failure usually occurs as a result of left-sided failure or high pressures in the pulmonary artery that transfers the blood from the right side of the heart to the lung (pulmonary hypertension).
 When the left ventricle fails, increased fluid pressure is, in effect, transferred back through the lungs and can damage the heart's right side.
 When the right side loses pumping power, blood backs up in the body's veins.
 This usually causes swelling in the legs and ankles (edema).

 As the heart's pumping becomes less effective, it works harder.
 The heart muscle becomes enlarged.
 The kidneys receive less blood and compensate by filtering less fluid, salt and waste out of circulation and into the urine.